Part 1: WHO’S ON 1ST (The Naughty Nineties 1945)

 Like all cultures Japan was shaped by its place; a volcanic mountainous nation with limited quantities of high quality raw materials especially for steel production.
 This meant that these limited resources had to be used with great wisdom and this shaped the end results.
 The finest example of this wisdom was that Japan did not solve the age-old problem of; hardening steel (stainless or carbon) increases its brittleness.
 Japan’s centuries old insightful solution was not metallurgical.
 Japan freed itself from the problem of increasing hardness increases brittleness, by making their edged tools “pull” when you cut rather than the familiar western preference of “pushing” when you cut.
 This pulling or tension cutting can be seen throughout a whole range of edged tools such as saws, plains and especially swords.

 It is this critical difference in approach, which has allowed the contemporary Japanese culinary knife makers to create significantly thinner, hyper sharp blades ground at angles not used by western culinary makers (11 to 15 degrees (3).
 This fact (pull cutting) is still overlooked by the new Japanese knife retailers all of whom sold/sell their culinary knives as superior to anything made by western knife makers.
+This also ignores the underlying difference regarding food and its preparation.
+Many of the raw materials that in western kitchens we use our knives for are considered fundamental, while in Japan many of these same materials are treated with a different sense of care in their preparation.
+This makes the knives work well in Japan and be fragile in North American kitchens when processing the same exact materials.

 The facts are that the Gyuto and Petty range of culinary knives where developed to fill a need based on the western kitchen’s growing presence in the contemporary Japanese home during the last quarter of the 20th century.
 These interpretations did not evolve in relationship to the food they where to process or their ability process the food materials in the kitchens of North America but to meet a marketing goal aimed at the Japanese consumer.
 Hence the use of the designed names Gyuto and Petty (which is also true of the Suntoku which was a rebranding/shaping of the Bunko blade whose origin is Korea.)